This post may contain affiliate links, please see the privacy policy for details.

 • Add pellets to auger and preheat the smoker to 350 degrees F for 15 minutes with the lid closed.

-• Lay shrimp out in a single layer atop a baking sheet.
+• Lay shrimp out in a single layer on a baking sheet.
 Place directly onto the grill grates and close the lid.
 Cook for 10 minutes, or until opaque.

 • While shrimp are smoking, prepare cocktail sauce.
 Add all ingredients to a small bowl and whisk to combine.